 The Quantum Threat to RSA Encryption

-Quantum computing has made significant strides, but it’s crucial to distinguish between current progress and future potential threats.
-The RSA algorithm, which relies on the difficulty of factoring large prime numbers, is particularly vulnerable to quantum attacks via Shor’s algorithm.
-Shor’s algorithm efficiently solves the integer factorization problem that underpins RSA’s security, creating vulnerabilities in systems dependent on RSA encryption.
+While quantum computing has made significant strides, it’s essential to distinguish between current progress and future threats.
+The RSA algorithm, which relies on the difficulty of factoring large prime numbers, is particularly vulnerable to Shor’s algorithm, a quantum algorithm designed to solve the integer factorization problem.

 These qubits would need to operate continuously for around eight hours.
 Current systems, like D-Wave’s 5,000-qubit machine, are far from this level of capability.
 As a result, cracking RSA-2048 remains a theoretical possibility, but it’s still decades away from practical realization.